A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Reducing general cases to standard unmixed cases

 \section{Reducing general cases to standard unmixed cases}

-The constructions presented so far requires the target Laurent system to be of a very special form --- the ``standard unmixed form'' as defined in \Cref{def: standard form}.
-In this section, we describe how the general cases can be reduced to such special cases.
-As reviewed in~\Cref{sec: standard unmixed case}, conditions~\ref{cond: constant term} and~\ref{cond: full rank} of \Cref{def: standard form} can be satisfied by simple transformations, while condition~\ref{cond: nonbinomial} simply eliminates trivial cases for which much simpler methods can be used to solve them.
+The constructions presented so far require the target Laurent system to be of the ``standard unmixed form'' (\Cref{def: standard form}).
+This section describes how general cases can be handled.
+As reviewed in~\Cref{sec: standard unmixed case}, condition~\ref{cond: nonbinomial} eliminates trivial cases, while conditions~\ref{cond: constant term} and~\ref{cond: full rank} can be satisfied by simple transformations.
+Therefore, we can focus on satisfying the torsion-free (condition~\ref{cond: torsion free} in \Cref{def: standard form}) and unmixedness conditions.